Coffee Can Make You Poop, But Is It Good For Constipation?

 In other words, coffee stimulates movement through the digestive tract and makes you want to poop.
 While researchers aren't clear exactly why coffee increases digestion, it's clear that it does.
-"The warm temperature of the liquid may stimulate motility," integrative gastroenterologist Marvin Singh, M.D., previously told mbg, "and the caffeine also contributes to contractions of the bowel."
+"The warm temperature of the liquid1 may stimulate motility," integrative gastroenterologist Marvin Singh, M.D., previously told mbg, "and the caffeine also contributes to contractions of the bowel2."

 What about caffeine versus decaf?

-According to one study, both caffeinated and decaf coffee can increase bowel motility, but another study suggests caffeinated coffee has greater effects.
-The latter study found caffeinated coffee stimulated colonic movement 23% more than decaf coffee.
+According to one study, both caffeinated and decaf coffee3 can increase bowel motility, but another study suggests caffeinated coffee has greater effects.
+The latter study found caffeinated coffee stimulated colonic movement4 23% more than decaf coffee.

 Chemicals in both caffeinated and decaf coffee, like chlorogenic acids, may contribute to the digestive process and stimulation of the bowel, Singh says.

 While coffee can certainly enhance digestion, it's not a long-term solution to constipation.
 Persistent constipation could be a sign of another health issue, like hypothyroidism, Carrasco says.

 Other underlying gastrointestinal issues may include irritable bowel syndrome (IBS), Crohn's disease, or ulcerative colitis, which can all be exacerbated by the acidity in coffee, registered dietitian Nour Zibdeh, M.S., RDN, writes for mbg.